andrejcremoznik/devbox/README.md

 ## Instructions

 1. Create a new VitualBox VM for Arch and boot it from the installation ISO
-2. Install Arch following the installation guide (partition, mount, install base base-devel grub, configure hostname, locales, grub and reboot)
+2. Install Arch following the installation guide (partition, mount, install base grub, configure hostname, locales, grub and reboot)
 3. As root run `setup.sh` and any other `setup-*`s you need